Subtitle: Progressives Blow Up the Framers’ Constitution.

 What was the 17th Amendment (17A) supposed to do?

-Did the 17A do what is was supposed to do?
+Did the 17A do what it was supposed to do?

 Direct election did not diminish the role of money.

-However, it incentivized senators to represent their new constituents and cooperate with initiatives from the House of Representatives (house).2 Once senators represented the people, a body already represented in the house, there was greater congruence between voters and their representatives in congress, with corresponding less opportunity for input from the states.
-For reps in the house, the 17A diminished opposition to their constituencies, increased their power, and made their votes more important to progressive special interests.3
+However, it incentivized senators to represent their new constituents and cooperate with initiatives from the House of Representatives.2 Once senators represented the people, a body already represented in the house, there was greater congruence between voters and their representatives in congress, with corresponding less opportunity for input from the states.
+For congressmen the 17A diminished opposition to their constituencies, increased their power, and made their votes more important to progressive special interests.3

 What hath the 17A wrought?